vbhattaccmu/VRPP-Solver/README.md

 1. **Point Class**
    - This generic class holds the attributes of a point.Predominantly used to create the queue for pickups.
-The following attributes are as follows. pointId, latitude, longitude,
+The following attributes are as follows :- pointId, latitude, longitude,